 - Plett can feel a little lonely in the winter months, (although this is changing as more people are retiring there.)
 There’s something slightly sad about a beach resort on a grey day in winter.

-- The actual town centre is above the beaches on the headland, so there isn’t the usual set ip of restaurants and bars right on the beachfront as you get in many resorts.
-You are either in the town or by the beach and its quite a walk between the two so most people drive.
+- The actual town centre is above the beaches on the headland, so there isn’t the usual set-up of restaurants and bars right on the beachfront that you get in many resorts.
+You are either in the town or by the beach

 However the exact location and number of overnight stays also has a big impact.
 For example, if you would like to stay 1 or 2 nights in the Little Karoo area, then 2 to 3 nights in Knysna gives you a central location to explore.
 Similarly 1 to 2 nights in George or Wilderness on the western side of the Garden Route is well-paired with 2 to 3 nights in Plettenberg Bay or The Crags, which are more on the Eastern side.